 “There is a clear need for innovators worldwide who are engaged in energy R&D to publish rapidly their novel research discoveries,” says Penelope Lewis, director of editorial development for ACS Publications.
 “As part of the American Chemical Society’s mission to address important global challenges, we hope this new journal energizes young researchers to direct their efforts toward bold experimentation in clean energy research and development.”
-ACS, which publishes C&EN, has about 50 peer-reviewed journals at the interface of chemistry and allied sciences.
+ACS, which publishes C&EN, has approximately 50 peer-reviewed journals at the interface of chemistry and allied sciences.

-This journal “fills a distinct void” and “will become the go-to place for authors and readers from the global chemistry enterprise to get the latest developments in the energy field,” Kamat adds.
+This journal “fills a distinct void,” and “will become the go-to place for authors and readers from the global chemistry enterprise to get the latest developments in the energy field,” Kamat adds.